markrogoyski/math-php/README.md

 $position = 0;       // Which element in the $args array will be changed; also serves as initial guess.
 Defaults to 0.
 $x        = NewtonsMethod::solve($f⟮x⟯, $args, $target, $tol, $position); // Solve for x where f(x) = $target

-// Use Trapezoidal Rule (Newton-Cotes formula) to approximate the definite integral
+// Trapezoidal Rule (Newton-Cotes formula)
-// of a function given only inputs and the values of the function evaluated at those inputs.
+// Approximate the definite integral of a function given only inputs and
+// the values of the function evaluated at those inputs.
 $points = [[0, 1], [1, 4], [2, 9], [3, 16]];
 $∫f⟮x⟯dx = TrapezoidalRule::solve($points);
 ```